• Skip to primary navigation

 With just four ingredients, this body scrub is ready in no time.
 Here's what you need:

-• coffee grounds or ground coffee - is entirely up to you - they both do the same thing
+• Coffee grounds or ground coffee - is entirely up to you - they both do the same thing

-• honey - this could be replaced with sugar but truthfully, honey is so much better
+• Honey - this could be replaced with sugar but truthfully, honey is so much better

-• grapefruit oil - only get an essential oil that is okay to use for beauty products, carefully choose the right product to be okay to use on your skin ( this smells amazing)
+• Grapefruit oil - only get an essential oil that is okay to use for beauty products, carefully choose the right product to be okay to use on your skin ( this smells amazing)

 See the recipe card for exact quantities.